Submitty/submitty.github.io/_docs/index/features.md

   * *coming soon*: double-blind peer grading

 * **[Semester grade summary -- *Rainbow Grades*](/instructor/rainbow_grades/index)** <button style="background-color:#e6f1f7;" onclick='return toggle_display("mydiv17");' href="#">&darr;</button>
-    <div markdown="0" id="mydiv17" style="display: none; background-color:#e6f1f7; color:#666666;">In large courses, it is important to have a centralized database of grades and allow students to inspect the contents of their grades, and facilitate corrections in the case of data entry errors.
+    <div markdown="0" id="mydiv17" style="display: none; background-color:#e6f1f7; color:#666666;">In large courses, it is important to have a centralized database of grades and allow students to inspect their current grades, and facilitate corrections in the case of data entry errors.
 Frequent updates to the database and transparency about the grade calculation process can significantly reduce student confusion and reduce or eliminate student-TA-instructor communications in verifying and/or correcting term grades.</div>
   * implement grade formulas from the syllabus
     * options: curve, extra credit, drop lowest quiz, etc.
   * student can compare themself to hypothetical *average* student, *lowest A-* student, *lowest B-* student, etc.